clue/framework-x/docs/best-practices/controllers.md

 simply be added without having to run Composer again.

-Again, let's see our web application still works by using your favorite webbrowser or command line tool:
+Again, let's see our web application still works by using your favorite web browser or command-line tool:

 ```bash
 $ curl http://localhost:8080/